apache/doris/docs/en/administrator-guide/dynamic-partition.md

     On 2020-06-15, the 25th week, the partition 2 weeks ago will be deleted, ie `p2020_22` will be deleted.

-    In the above example, suppose the user specified the start day of the week as `"dynamic_partition.start_of_week" = "3"`, that is, set Wednesday as the start of week.
+    In the above example, suppose the user specified the start day of the week as `"dynamic_partition.start_day_of_week" = "3"`, that is, set Wednesday as the start of week.
 The partition is as follows:

     ```
     p2020_22: ["2020-05-27 00:00:00", "2020-06-03 00:00:00")